unternehmen/jamdown/README.md

 To the extent possible under law, I waive all copyright and related or neighboring rights to jamdown.
-I make no warranty about the work and disclaim liability for all uses of the work, to the extend possible under law.
+I make no warranty about the work and disclaim liability for all uses of the work, to the extent possible under law.